Zoxc/crusader/media/Crusader Screen Shots.md

-# Crusader Screen Shots
+# Verify Crusader Screen Shots

-This page is useful to check the appearance of the screen shots.
+This page is useful for checking the appearance of screen shots.
-Use this process: get an image (screen shot) then trim off the drop shadow that the Mac captures.
+Capture the screen shots (Cmd-Shift-5 on macOS) and save with filenames like "Client.png", "Server.png", etc., one for each of the tabs.

-Then save the image in the _media_ directory.
+Run the `batch_add_border.sh` script - it finds all these files, removes the drop shadow and adds "Crusader-" to each result file.

-This page helps verify that the image retains the window border, but not the additional drop shadow.
+Remove the original files before committing to git.

 ## Client
 ![Options](./Crusader-Client.png)